alph486/kevinkuhl.me/content/thoughts/a-mine-before-gold.md

 We crave machinery because it's order incarnate: it is well defined and it the thing it makes is well defined.
 There's no mess.
 But sometimes we have to make a mess first.
 When we're starting a project we must ask ourselves: Should the energy be to build the mine, or to search for gold.

-And by the way, it's just as bad to ignore machinery as it is to build it too early. **In fact, maybe all startup/growth phases is about is knowing when (not) to build the mine**
+And by the way, it's just as bad to ignore machinery as it is to build it too early. **In fact, maybe all startup/growth phases are about is knowing when (not) to build the mine**

 Inspired by [Flo Crivello's article](https://flocrivello.com/dont-build-mine-before-struck-gold/?utm_source=tldrnewsletter) via [TLDR](https://tldr.tech).